countable-web/open-source-corporation/peopleops/recruiting/README.md

 ## Final Screening

 The team will be shown the candidates original cover letter, technical test, interview notes.
 Any 2 team members who wouldn't love to work with the candidate may veto their hire.
+“Before you make an offer to someone, think about whether you’d like to have 10 times as many people like them in your company.”

 ## Acceptance